 Bicycle Safety Educational Efforts at Stanford

 Bicycle safety is a top priority at Stanford -- from students, faculty and staff to Stanford’s many visitors.
-To promote bike safety, Stanford’s bicycle program (part of Parking & Transportation Services) offers incentives, classes, and outreach to educate our community about the importance of bicycle safety, such as the rules of the road, properly maintaining and equipping one’s bicycle, and wearing a bicycle helmet for every ride.
+To promote bike safety, Stanford’s bicycle program (part of Stanford Transportation) offers incentives, classes, and outreach to educate our community about the importance of bicycle safety, such as the rules of the road, properly maintaining and equipping one’s bicycle, and wearing a bicycle helmet for every ride.

 Bicycle Safety Classes